mento-protocol/oracle-relayer/README.md

    # Note that the above secret only exists in the oracle-relayer-prod GCP project
    discord_webhook_url_prod      = "<prod-webhook-url>"

-   # Get it from our VictorOps by and `Integrations` > `Stackdriver` and copying the URL.
-The routing key can be founder under the settings tab
+   # Get it from our VictorOps by going to `Integrations` > `Stackdriver` and copying the URL.
+The routing key can be found under the settings tab
    victorops_webhook_url   = "<victorops-webhook-url>/<victorops-routing-key>"

    ```